CartoDB/carto-vl/docs/guides/01-getting-started.md

 ```

 ### Styling the map
-Using the viz object you can decide how to visualize your data.
+Using the Viz object you can decide how to visualize your data.

-The following Viz changes the color and size of the points on our map.
+The following Viz object changes the color and size of the points on our map.
 [See example](http://carto.com/developers/carto-vl/examples/maps/guides/getting-started/basicStyling.html).

 ```js
 const viz = new carto.Viz(`